protonet/mobile/README.md

     git submodule update

-Ff you don't have bundler install it first:
+If you don't have bundler install it first:

     (sudo) gem install bundler -v 1.0.11